 Mr. Hill gave the parents some additional information about child-inclusive mediation.
 Both Yvonne and Jeff agreed that this seemed like a positive way to move forward.
 Their attorneys each recommended two or three experts, and eventually they agreed upon Dr. Jasmine Landers, a licensed psychologist with many years of experience helping divorcing families reorganize their lives.
 In our next post, we will see how the CI process works out for Yvonne and Jeff’s family.

-If you are having trouble choosing a process to resolve your parenting dispute, the child custody mediators at Weinberger Law Group’s Mediation Center can help.
-Contact us today for a free consultation.
+If you are having trouble choosing a process to resolve your parenting dispute, the child custody mediators at Weinberger Divorce & Family Law Group, LLC’s Mediation Center can help.
+Contact us today for an initial consultation.